Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

   </tr>
 </table>

-#### Attributes
+### Attributes

-Attributes will go inside our class widgets, they describe how the widget should function.
+Attributes are found will go inside our class widgets, they describe how the widget should function.

 <table style="width:100%">
   <tr>